-FORMULA: Eligible applicants may apply for funds through the Exceptional low-wealth supplemental funding.
+FORMULA: Eligible applicants may apply for funds through the Exceptional funding.

-Children Division, with priority given to low-performing schools and local school administrative units affected by COVID-19 that receive allotment of funds.
+Children Division, with priority given to low-performing schools and LEAs affected by COVID-19 that receive low-wealth supplemental allotment of funds.

 The State Board of Education shall approve all awards prior to